-But there is always exercise programs that work.
+But there are always exercise programs that work.
 Here is what I mean by that.

 There is no magic formula or group of secret exercises that will automatically work for you.

-There is no hidden rest times or rep ranges that will instantly get you 10 pounds of muscle.
+There are no hidden rest times or rep ranges that will instantly get you 10 pounds of muscle.

 There are strategies that will help create and figure out a great workout program; this is one of the reasons why strength training is so difficult.